tuck-r/PyMapConquest/README.md

 A strategy game designed to teach programming and artificial intelligence concepts though building game playing scripts.

-Inspired by series such as Age of Empires and Civilisation.
+Inspired by games series such as Age of Empires and Civilisation.

 Requirements
 ------------